 Students must apply via one of the following online application forms:-

-This course is a Masters with a focus on practical skills in Public Relations.
-It involves a mix of journalism, business and marketing, social networking and communication theory, giving you a competitive edge in this fast-moving industry.
+This course is a Masters with a focus on practical and academic skills in Public Relations.
+It involves a mix of journalism, marketing, social networking and communication theory, giving you a competitive edge in this fast-moving industry.
 As part of the course, you will develop a major PR project and undertake related research and contextual studies.

 Compared to an undergraduate course, you will find that this Masters requires a higher level of independent working.
 The course aims to stretch your creativity and maximise your sense of personal fulfilment.